drteresavasquez/deploy-react-app-with-netlify/README.md

 # Deploy your Firebase/React App on Netlify
 You have a couple of options for deployment.
 You can either use Firebase hosting or deploy using Netlify.
 These are the instructions for Netlify.
-Firebase instructions are here.
+Firebase instructions are [here](https://github.com/nss-nightclass-projects/Night-Class-Resources/blob/master/book-3-data-driven-applications/chapters/firebase-deploy.md).

+## Benefits of Deploying with Netlify
+Netlify uses continuous deployment, which means when you push to your deployed branch, Netlify automatically deploys unless you change the settings.
+This means you can worry less about deploys and get detailed logs about your deploys, which are helpful if the deploy fails.
+Netlify will also NOT deploy the failed instance and will use the last successful deploy so you don't have to worry about your production app breaking.

 ## Create the `.env` file
 1. In the ROOT of your application, create a `.env` file